Minimal Markov basis for tests of main effect models for $2^{p-1}$ fractional factorial designs of resolution $p$: Minimal Markov basis for the main effect models of fractional factorial designs of resolution

-On the other hand, for the case that $p$ is even, we focus on $(01\cdots 1)$ instead of $(1\cdots 1)$ and can follow the arguments above in similar way.
-Then we complete the proof of Theorem $\Box$
+On the other hand, for the case in which $p$ is odd, we focus on $(01\cdots 1)$ rather than $(1\cdots 1)$ and can derive the proof in a similar manner.
+Thus, the proof of the theorem is complete. $\Box$